choishingwan/PRS-Tutorial/docs/prsice.md

 ```
 which generates **EUR.cov**

-PRSice-2 can then be run to obtain the PRS results:
+PRSice-2 can then be run to obtain the PRS results as follows:

 ```bash tab="Linux"
 Rscript PRSice.R \